nicklockwood/StringCoding/README.md

     - (UIFont *)UIFontValue;

 Returns a UIFont using the same logic as for CGFontRefValue, with the additional feature that you can optionally specify the font size by adding a floating point value separatd by a space (e.g. "helvetica 17" or "bold 15").
-If you do not specify a font size then the default system font size will be used.
+If you do not specify a font size then the default system font size will be used (this will be 13 points on Mac OS, and 17 points on iOS).

     - (UIEdgeInsets)UIEdgeInsetsValue;
     - (UIOffset)UIOffsetValue;